Looking after your mental health and wellbeing

 If you feel worried, anxious or low, you might stop doing things you usually enjoy.
 Focusing on your favourite hobby, relaxing indoors or connecting with others can help with anxious thoughts and feelings.

-If you cannot do the things you normally enjoy because you are staying at home, think about how you could adapt them, or try something new.
+If you cannot do the things you normally enjoy, think about how you could adapt them, or try something new.
 There are lots of free tutorials and courses online, and people are coming up with inventive new ways to do things, like hosting online pub quizzes and music concerts.

-- If you haven’t already, you might want to talk with your employer, understand your sick pay and benefits rights, and get hold of some essentials for while you are at home.
+- If you haven’t already, you might want to talk with your employer, understand your sick pay and benefits rights.

 - Many of Kent’s Citizen’s Advice branches are now offering advice on employment or financial matters over the phone and online.
 Find your local branch on the Citizen’s Advice website.

-- If you are a local business or employer, have a look at our COVID 19 your questions answered guidance.
+- If you are a local business or employer, have a look at our COVID 19 business section.

 Focusing on the present, rather than worrying about the future, can help with difficult emotions and improve our wellbeing.
 Relaxation techniques can also help some people deal with feelings of anxiety.